py2ai/py2ai.github.io/_posts/2020-10-01-Drag-Drop-CSV-File-on-PyQt5-GUI.md

 - Data Visualization
 - GUI
 - Drag and Drop
-title: How to Make a Drag and Drop CSV File GUI with Matplotlib and PyQt5
+title: Drag and Drop CSV File GUI with Matplotlib and PyQt5
 ---
 ## PyQt5 and Matplotlib